-- Strawman U: The Wildstone University routine.
-A commercial of a college on the United States so lame that party and fun isn't less important than study (they are more important); and the alumni are described as "stupid, idiot and criminal students" by the dean (though the supposed Spanish dubbing calls them crafty and mischievous students instead).
+- Strawman U: The "Universidad de Wildstone" routine.
+A docummentary about a college in the United States so lame that party and fun aren't less important than study (they are more important); and the alumni are described as "stupid, idiot and criminal students" by the dean (though the supposed Spanish dubbing calls them crafty and mischievous students instead).

 - Sue Donym: Mastropiero with Johann Severo Mastropiano.
 Getting his father this letter "My child, if you use that pseudonym everyone will know that I am not just the father of a composer, but also the father of an imbecile".